AnthonyP57/Tic-Tac-Toe---a-simple-take-on-machine-learning-and-Ai-development/README.md

   The initial goal has been achieved by creating an Ai capable of winning more than 90% of the games (against a random moves player).
 Among the two models developed, not only did neural networks prove to be a better player, but also were significantly easier to implement and cut average game time by four in comparison to SML.

 # Game as an interactive experience
   These logic types have been implemented into a standalone game, that is available both here as code and on itch.io as an executable file.
-I wanted to create someting unique and interesting in itself, so game art substitutes for the lack of excitement stemming from the game's nature.
+I wanted to create someting unique and interesting in and of itself, so game art substitutes for the lack of excitement stemming from the game's nature.
 Player can choose from three game themes as well as three logic types to play against.
 More in game.

 # Game rules
   As mentioned player is stacked against three various types of artificial intelligence, for simplicity's sake player's tag is always X and Ai's tag is always O. However it is always decided at random as to who moves first.
 As said there are three difficulties (in roughly descending order) to choose from, switching between them mid-game may cause a logic problem.